ashwintr303/hpsc-utils/doc/README.md

     % quit

 A stackdump on exit is commonly observed.
-Also, if the process fails to exit, then send it to background with `Ctrl-Z` and kill the job with `SIGKILL`:
+If the process fails to exit, then send it to background with `Ctrl-Z` and kill the job:

-    $ kill -9 %1
+    $ kill %1

-Also, sometimes processes linger, check and kill them with:

-	$ ps -u
-	$ killall -9 zRci

 The platform-specific artifacts for Zebu in `prof/PROFILE/bld/zebu` are: